jbostoen/itop-jb-pro-extensions/readme.md

 # Work in progress

 Some projects are work in progress.
-Please get in touch to discuss the terms or how to speed up development: **jbostoen.itop@outlook.com**
+Please get in touch to discuss the terms or how to speed up development: **info@jeffreybostoen.be**